MarginaliaSearch/docs.marginalia.nu/content/1_overview/04_configuring.md

 In `conf/properties/system.properties`:

-* Add `system.conserveRam = true`.
+* Add `system.conserveMemory = true`.
 This will make the system use additional memory conservation strategies where available, at the expense of disk I/O and speed.

 * If you have a CPU with 16+ cores, set `converter.poolSize` to something smaller, maybe 8 or 16.
 This property configures the number of threads used by the converter process, which indirectly increases the amount of RAM it